geudde/attic-chest/pages/03.season-2/16.meeting-28/10.spirit/docs.md

 #### The Spirit of the Attic Chest’s Farewell Address to the Editress

-With deep Regret I view the Season o’er
+With deep regret I view the season o’er
-&emsp;Consigning me again to “Durance Vile;”
+&emsp;Consigning me again to “durance vile;”
-Five months the Sweets of Freedom to deplore,
+Five months the sweets of freedom to deplore,
-&emsp;Five months! till Friends again around me smile!
+&emsp;Five months! till friends again around me smile!

-What melancholy Thoughts in order rise!
+What melancholy thoughts in order rise!
-&emsp;When I reflect, a willing Pris’ner here;
+&emsp;When I reflect, a willing pris’ner here;
-My Darling Mistress, seeking purer Skies,
+My darling mistress, seeking purer skies,
-&emsp;Soars with the Muses to the Solar Sphere,
+&emsp;Soars with the muses to the solar sphere,

-And thither in her careful Hand she bears,
+And thither in her careful hand she bears,
-&emsp;The varied Tribute of each anxious Bard;
+&emsp;The varied tribute of each anxious bard;
-Who each in Turn, sweet Hope, dark Terror shares;
+Who each in turn, sweet hope, dark terror shares;
-&emsp;Dreads a Reproof, and hopes a kind Reward:
+&emsp;Dreads a reproof, and hopes a kind reward: